kevin-toles/ai-platform-data/TECHNICAL_CHANGE_LOG.md

 - ❌ NOT responsible for: PDF processing, segmentation, enrichment

 **Current Status:**
-- 35 of 47 books have chapters populated
+- ✅ All 47 books have chapters populated (1,922 total)
-- 12 books need re-processing in `llm-document-enhancer`
+- ✅ 12 previously empty books re-processed and transferred
 - `books/enriched/` is empty (enrichment not yet run)

 **Books Needing Re-Processing** (to be done in llm-document-enhancer):